-

 (h) Report. – No later than March 1 of each year, the Department of Public Instruction shall report to the Joint Legislative Education Oversight Committee on the following information, disaggregated for each public school unit by grade level and school, when practicable:

-(1) Number and percentage of students with access to a Learning Accelerator program.
+(1) Number and percentage of students with access to a learning accelerator program.

-(2) Student retention and persistence in Learning Accelerator programs.
+(2) Student retention and persistence in learning accelerator programs.

-(3) Student completion of Learning Accelerator elective credits and student achievement of personalized learning goals.
+(3) Student completion of learning accelerator elective credits and student achievement of personalized learning goals.

-(4) Student evaluation of the Learning Accelerator programs.
+(4) Student evaluation of the learning accelerator programs.

-(5) Student interest in STEM following participation in a Learning Accelerator program.
+(5) Student interest in STEM following participation in a learning accelerator program.

-(6) Cost per student for Learning Accelerator programs.
+(6) Cost per student for learning accelerator programs.

-(7) Number and percentage of students who have participated in a Learning Accelerator program who choose to pursue a career pathway or further study in a STEM field.
+(7) Number and percentage of students who have participated in a learning accelerator program who choose to pursue a career pathway or further study in a STEM field.

-(8) Number and percentage of public school units that established a Learning Accelerator program and public school unit persistence in maintaining the program.
+(8) Number and percentage of public school units that established a learning accelerator program and public school unit persistence in maintaining the program.

-(9) Recommendations for program changes, including recommended legislative changes and changes needed to ensure that federal funding for career and technical education can be used for the Learning Accelerator programs.
+(9) Recommendations for program changes, including recommended legislative changes and changes needed to ensure that federal funding for career and technical education can be used for the learning accelerator programs.

 (10) Recommendations on development of a competency transcript.

-SECTION 1.6.(d) There is appropriated from the General Fund to the Department of Public Instruction the sum of five million seven hundred eighty thousand dollars ($5,780,000) in nonrecurring funds for the 2026‑2027 fiscal year to be allocated as a directed grant to SparkNC, Inc., for start‑up costs associated with expanding to provide services in additional public schools with the goal of providing services statewide.
+SECTION 1.6.(e) There is appropriated from the General Fund to the Department of Public Instruction the sum of five million seven hundred eighty thousand dollars ($5,780,000) in nonrecurring funds for the 2026‑2027 fiscal year to be allocated as a directed grant to SparkNC for start‑up costs associated with expanding to provide services in additional public schools with the goal of providing services statewide.
 Funds appropriated pursuant to this subsection shall not revert at the end of the 2026‑2027 fiscal year but instead shall remain available until June 30, 2029.

-SECTION 1.6.(e) This section becomes effective July 1, 2026, and applies beginning with the 2026‑2027 school year.
+SECTION 1.6.(f) This section becomes effective July 1, 2026, and applies beginning with the 2026‑2027 school year.

 EXTENDED LEARNING AND INTEGRATED STUDENT SUPPORTS COMPETITIVE GRANT PROGRAM